MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/sendtracetag-function.md

 ```

 #### Parameters
 *Tag*
- Type: Record
+ Type: Text or code

 The record that contains the field that you want to filter.

 *Category*
- Type: Field
+Type: Text or code

 The field that you want to filter.

 *Verbosity*
- Type: Text or code
+Type: Verbosity

- The filter expression.
-A valid expression consists of alphanumeric characters and one or more of the following operators: \<, >, \*, &, &#124;, and =.
-You can use replacement fields \(%1, %2, and so on\) to insert values at run-time.
+Specifies the level of the event as either: Critical, Error, Warning, Normal, Verbose.

 *Message*
- Type: Any
+Type: Text or code

- Replacement values to insert in replacement fields in the filter expression.
-The data type of *Value* must match the data type of *Field*.
+Specifies the error message of the trace event..

 ## Remarks
  If the function is called with a field for which a filter already exists, that filter will be removed before the new one is set.
 You can construct filters using the following operators: